Seattle CARES Mentoring Movement

 To be considered for FIFA flag bearer, some of the students submitted a personal essay outlining why they should be chosen.
 They wrote about their future goals and leadership qualities, and whether they could commit to a series of training classes required to perform as a flag bearer.

-Sbhat, a student at Franklin High School who wants to be a lawyer and a pilot, is an avid soccer player and fan who sees himself as accountable and responsible.
+Sbhat, seen in the photo with his father, is proud graduate of Mercer International Middle School and will enter Franklin High School in the fall.
+He hopes to become a lawyer and a pilot, is an avid soccer player and fan, and sees himself as accountable and responsible.
 “I get stuff done when I need to and if I put my mind to something I can accomplish it.
 I also see myself as a leader in the Rising program.
 I really enjoy the program and it is an honor to be in it.”

 Thrilled to participate as a FIFA flag bearer, 8th grader Mai Lan pledged to “represent my school and community by being respectful, responsible and showing good sportsmanship.
 I want people to see that my community has taught me to work hard, be grateful for opportunities, and always treat others with kindness.
 I hope to make everyone who has supported me proud by being a positive role model at the World Cup.”